 Several different kinds of asthma medicines are taken using an inhaler.
 Inhaled asthma medications go directly to the site of inflammation and constriction in the airways instead of traveling through the bloodstream to get there.
 Inhaled medications are the preferred therapy for asthma.
-Inhaled medications only work if they get to the airways, so learn how to use your inhaler properly.

 Many people do not use their inhalers properly, so the medication does not reach their airways.
 It is very important that you show your doctor, pharmacist, or asthma educator how you use your inhaler to make sure the medication is getting into your lungs, where you need it.